CallMeNeva/globe/README.md

 ## About
-**Globe** is an extremely simple (a bit primitive, even) RESTful web API for the MySQL [World](https://dev.mysql.com/doc/world-setup/en/world-setup-installation.html) sample database.
+**Globe** is an extremely simple semi-RESTful web API for the MySQL [World](https://dev.mysql.com/doc/world-setup/en/world-setup-installation.html) sample database.

 ## Usage
 General API notes:
-* All requests for a specific entity return `OK` (with a body) if one was found and an empty `Not Found` otherwise;
-* All requests for a list of entities return `OK` with a valid body - if no entities were found, the body is simply an empty list;
-* Any other types of responses are provided by the underlying framework and should not be depended upon by the client;
+* Most response status codes are not explicitly defined and are provided by the underlying framework
+* If a requested list of items was not found, an empty list is returned instead of a `404`
-* Due to the project's simplicity, there is currently no pagination functionality implemented.
-This means that large responses will go through as-is, e.g. `GET /cities` will quite literally return all the cities present in the database in one response.
+* Due to the project's simplicity, pagination is currently not implemented.
+This means that large responses will go through as-is, i.e.
+  `GET /cities` (for instance) will quite literally return all the cities present in the database in one big response

 ### Cities
+* `GET /cities` returns all cities that exist in the world
+* `GET /cities/most-populated` returns the most populated city in the world
+* `GET /cities/least-populated` returns the least populated city in the world
-* `GET /cities` returns all recorded cities.
-The `country` parameter can be used to filter out cities of a specific country, where valid values are [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) country codes, e.g. `GET /cities?country=FRA`;
+* `GET /cities/$(ALPHA_3)` returns all cities of the specified country, where `$(ALPHA_3)` is the country's [ISO 3166-1 alpha-3](https://www.iso.org/iso-3166-country-codes.html) code (e.g. `GET /cities/FIN`)
+* `GET /cities/$(ALPHA_3)/most-populated` returns the most populated city in the specified country
-* `GET /cities/most-populated` and `GET /cities/least-populated` return the most and least populated cities (globally) respectively.
-The
+* `GET /cities/$(ALPHA_3)/least-populated` returns the least populated city in the specified country
-  `country` parameter can be used to narrow down the scope to a specific country.

 Response example:
 ```json